So what is Qapital? How does it help you save? And is it worth checking out? Here are the details you need.

 - Reward Goals: Reward yourself with savings every time you check something off of your to-do list, hit the gym, or you get eight hours of sleep.
 Qapital actually syncs with other apps through an applet system, so you can save when you check in to a location, reach certain FitBit goals, or check items off your ToDoist list.
 You can even link your savings to the weather!

 So, basically, the sky is the limit here.
 As Qapital gets more popular, it will likely offer more integrations.
 So you can set up savings rules for just about anything.
 This makes savings fun, and helps you reach your financial goals by reaching your personal goals.

 Saving towards goals

 One of the best things about Qapital is that it lets you save towards specific goals.
-Rather than lumping all your money into a single goal, you can devote money from each rule to a specific savings goals.
+Rather than lumping all your money into a single goal, you can devote money from each rule to a specific savings goal.

 You can set up as many goals as you’d like, and you can set up goals for any amount.
 Maybe you want to save $300 for a new bike or $2,000 for a vacation.
 Either way, Qapital can help.
 Each of your rules will be assigned to a goal, or you can assign multiple goals to a single rule.
-In this case, the money gets divided between the goals evently.
+In this case, the money gets divided between the goals evenly.